Tuesday, February 24, 2026

 Religion can also function as refuge.
 Many people who feel lonely, adrift, or ungrounded are drawn to a religious or spiritual group because it offers instant community: new friendships, mentorship, comforting rituals, structure, sometimes even material support, and a ready-made language for meaning.
 This differs from many other community organizations because the commitment is thicker: it is not merely "we play badminton together," but "we share a destiny that goes beyond this life."
 It's a little bit like an orphan finding a home and then gratefully adopting the new family's beliefs.

 This is also part of why religious (and ideological) communities can become so resilient: they meet deep social and psychological needs.
-Research on radicalization and extremist commitment—work associated with researchers such as Nafees Hamid—has explored how peer influence, identity, and social exclusion can harden commitment in tightly bound groups.
-The point here is not to equate ordinary religious life with extremism, but to recognize a shared human vulnerability: when belonging and identity are fused to belief, questioning belief can feel like social annihilation.
+Research on radicalization and extremist commitment—including the work of Nafees Hamid, Scott Atran, and Harvey Whitehouse—has explored how peer influence, identity, and social exclusion can harden commitment in tightly bound groups.
+Ordinary religious life and extremism are very different, but they share a human vulnerability: questioning faith or contemplating a departure from the group can feel like abandoning your family or your core values.

 Religion as Charity